-The active compound generated from EDP-788 is EDP-322, a Bicyclolide we developed that demonstrates a broad spectrum of activity against many bacterial organisms, including MRSA.
 Preclinical safety studies performed with EDP-322 presented no significant concerns.
 EDP-322 was evaluated in normal healthy volunteers in two double-blind, randomized, placebo-controlled Phase 1 trials, evaluating pharmacokinetic and safety parameters.
-EDP-322 showed good pharmacokinetics and was well tolerated in all dose groups.
-AEs were limited to minor gastrointestinal effects attributed to inadequate water solubility of the drug, which we would not expect when dosing with the water-soluble EDP-788.
-Neither EDP-322, nor any other compound in the class of Bicyclolides, has yet been shown to be effective in pivotal clinical trials or resulted in any product approved by the FDA.
+EDP-322 showed good pharmacokinetics and was well tolerated in all dose groups, with no findings of clinical significance in vital signs, physical exams, electrocardiograms or clinical chemistry.
+Adverse events were limited to gastrointestinal effects that we believe were attributable to inadequate water solubility of the drug, which we would not expect when dosing with the water-soluble EDP-788.